Francisco653/Spreadsheet-App/Formula/README.md

 ```

 # Comments to Evaluators:
 Thanks for all the help in Piaza!
+This work "stands on its own"

 # Consulted Peers: